 Her research interests include textual criticism and Greek palaeography, with special interest in Byzantine poetry, the reception of the Psalms in Byzantium, the interaction between texts and paratexts on the manuscript page, and the transmission of Byzantine metrical paratexts.

-She is currently co-organizing two international conferences that will be held in Ghent in 2020: Biblical Poetry: The Legacy of the Psalms in Late Antiquity and Byzantium (23-24 April 2020) and GROWING CORPORA.
+She has co-organized two international conferences to be held in Ghent in 2020, cancelled due to the COVID pandemic: Biblical Poetry: The Legacy of the Psalms in Late Antiquity and Byzantium (23-24 April 2020) and GROWING CORPORA.
 Byzantine Book Epigrams and Online Text Collections (24-25 June 2020).

 Conference presentations and seminars:

 Research stays and participation in research activities: